FoodReady » Blog » What is Validation in a HACCP Plan?

 What is HACCP validation

-Validation in a HACCP plan is the process by which the control measures implemented in a HACCP plan are tested to ensure that they are effective.
+Validation in a HACCP plan is the process of obtaining and evaluating scientific and technical evidence to confirm that control measures, when properly implemented, are capable of effectively controlling identified food safety hazards.
+Under FSMA’s Preventive Controls for Human Food rule (21 CFR Part 117), validation applies not only to individual control measures but also to the food safety plan as a whole.
+It is a design confirmation step, establishing that the plan is scientifically sound before relying on it to protect consumers.
 It is a critical step in the development of a HACCP system because it ensures that the system is properly designed and that all necessary controls have been included.

 Validation starts with an assessment of the program, which is conducted by an individual or team that has no prior knowledge of the program.
 This group or person evaluates the plan for inconsistencies and omissions, ensuring that all critical parameters have been identified and addressed.
-While only required for manufacturers of acidified and low-acid canned foods, we like the idea of using a food process authority to validate your process.
+While a formal processing authority is a regulatory requirement specifically for manufacturers of acidified foods (21 CFR Part 114) and low-acid canned foods (21 CFR Part 113), validation is a broader requirement under FSMA for any facility with process preventive controls.
+Under 21 CFR Part 117, validation activities must be conducted by, or under the oversight of, a Preventive Controls Qualified Individual (PCQI).
+For complex thermal, pressure, or chemical process controls, engaging a food process authority remains a strongly recommended best practice even when not strictly mandated.

 A food process authority can partner with you to evaluate the worst-case parameters of your processing equipment.
 They can determine where the cold spots are.
 They can tell you which part of the product is exposed to the shortest time of processing.
 They can measure temperature drift over the duration of a long shift.
 They can scientifically determine the longest run time for your equipment.
 There are so many variables to assess, and a food process authority will make sure you are addressing all the variables.